 Most church-going people in America can accept all of this regarding other religions easily.
 But what many have failed to see is that much of what is called Christianity today is nothing but religion.
 By that, I mean that many people are going through the motions of Christianity thinking that their observance of Christian virtues will help them obtain salvation.
 But it is possible to be caught up in the trap of trying to be justified by your church attendance and financial receipts, just as much as the man who burns incense to idols to appease the gods.

-Hebrews 5:9 says that Jesus is the author of eternal salvation, therefore His judgement is the only one that counts.
+Hebrews 5:9 says that Jesus is the author of eternal salvation, therefore His judgment is the only one that counts.
 Many people trust the fact that their names are on a church roll or that they have “IN GOD WE TRUST” written on their coins, but that’s not the standard that Jesus used to administer salvation.

 Let’s look at an account of Jesus ministering salvation.
 In Mark 10:17-22, we see an example of a man who really desired to have eternal life.
 He was actively pursuing it, which is evidenced by the fact that he ran to Jesus and knelt down at His feet.
 If desire or good intentions could obtain salvation, he would have gotten it.
 But Jesus, the author of eternal life, didn’t accept his conditions.
 Many people today don’t believe that it is really important what you believe.
 It’s just your intentions that count.
 But this example proves that to be wrong.